 Every treat on this list is made with top-quality ingredients that foster a well-balanced diet.
 Many of these treats are low in calories as well, or are large enough that they can be broken into pieces and served on multiple occasions.
 A majority of these dog treats are also grain-free or come in a grain-free formula for dogs who suffer from allergies and sensitivities.

-The best dog treats are the ones that are appealing to dogs.
 These treats all have a smooth texture, whether moist or dry.
 They don’t look or feel rubbery or tough.
 They appeal to a dog’s natural cravings for meat and fresh ingredients.
 In fact, many of these treats smell so good that you may want to try one yourself.
 I wouldn’t recommend that unless the package specifically states they are okay for human consumption.

 How I researched and evaluated each brand of dog treats